• Skip to primary navigation

 Desserts as well never wavered far from the customary sweets from way back home in Italy.

-One in particular which graced our table each and every Easter was la casata.
+One in particular which graced our table each and every Easter was la cassata.
 A typical tart from my home town made with ricotta, sheep’s milk cheese and chocolate which utilizes many eggs.
 It always had mamma and her sisters vying for the coveted spot of who used the most eggs.

-Although not my mamma’s casata this chocolate orange ricotta tart still pulls at my heartstrings.
+Although not my mamma’s cassata this chocolate orange ricotta tart still pulls at my heartstrings.
 It’s somewhat similar in taste to the one I grew up on but way much lighter and not as dense.

-I used a 10 inch tart tin with a removable base but you can also use a 9 inch tart tin.
+For this ricotta tart recipe I used a 10 inch tart tin with a removable base but you can also use a 9 inch tart tin.

-You will however want to divide the pastry dough in half while using one half and freezing the other to use at a later time.
+If using a 9 inch tin you’ll want to divide the pastry dough in half while using one half and freezing the other to use at a later time.
 Or you can make some pretty cut out cookies with the remaining dough and use to decorate the tart.

 You’ll also have to compensate for the slightly smaller tart tin by reducing the amount of time baked.